bcdiaconu/openscale_wiki/Home.md

 # openScale wiki

-*openScale is an Open Source app to keep a log of your weight, body fat, water percentage and muscle percentage.*
+*openScale is an open source app to keep a log of your weight, body fat, water percentage and muscle percentage.*

 <table border="0" align="center">
   <tr>